 Welcoming your new Wheatley Waterdog PWD puppy into your home means providing them with a safe and comforting space they can call their own.
 The crate serves as their den, offering security, comfort and a foundation for successful crate training.

-In this guide, we'll explore the importance of crate sizing and provide practical tips to help you choose the right crate size.
-We'll also discuss how to set up the ultimate dog crate, ensuring a cozy and secure haven where your pup can relax and feel at home.
+In this guide, we will explore the importance of crate sizing and practical tips to help you choose the right crate size.
+We will also discuss how to set up the ultimate dog crate, ensuring a cozy and secure haven where your pup can relax and feel at home.

 Let's dive in and create the perfect crate for your Portuguese Water Dog puppy...